 I initially tried to learn the basics online but it hardly helped.
 I soon realised that if I want to pursue this field professionally, I will have to take the help of professionals themselves.
 My peers even suggested that I should focus on algorithms because of my Mathematics background- which helped.

 While looking for the perfect institute that would take my background into consideration, I came across Masai School.
 To be sure, I contacted a few of the alumni and surprisingly, they were super adamant about their support.
-Moreover, my family and I couldn’t really believe that the ISA required the students to only pay the fee after landing a job of more than Rs.5,00,000 per annum.
+Moreover, my family and I couldn’t really believe that the Pay After Placement structure required the students to only pay the fee after landing a job of more than Rs.5,00,000 per annum.